407-610-2417

 • Keep sentences short and use bullet points

-• Use Q&A formatting as these are frequently pulled into results.
+• Use Q&A formatting, as these are frequently included in results

 • Add tables and step-by-step instructions to make it easier for AI to parse.

-4. Optimise Technical SEO to Rank in AI Search Results
+4. Optimize Technical SEO to Rank in AI Search Results

 Your site also has to be technically sound to be visible in Google AI Overviews.
 Here are the areas you’ll need to monitor: